wp-plugins/gallery-slideshow/readme.txt

 == Changelog ==

 = 1.1 =
-* Loads "gss-custom.js" -- which can be used to alter default slideshow options -- if it is present in the /gallery-slideshow/ plugin directory.
+* Loads 'gss-custom.js' -- which can be used to alter default slideshow options -- if it is present in the /gallery-slideshow/ plugin directory.
 Sample 'gss-custom.js' file included inside /assets/ directory.

 = 1.0 =
 * Initial release.

+== Upgrade Notice ==

+= 1.1 =
+Plugin now supports custom options via inclusions of optional 'gas-custom.js' file.